top of page

 Hawai'i is a camping mecca and Kaua'i is the crown jewel.
 As the oldest island in Hawai'i, it has everything from the lush forests up in Koke'e to the most memorable beach sunsets.

-With 12 campgrounds spread out over Kaua'i, you could easily camp your way around the entire island in a week or more!
+With 9 campgrounds spread out over Kaua'i, you could easily camp your way around the entire island in a week or more!

-Kauai campground map
+Kauai Campground map update.png

 KAUAI'S CAMPGROUNDS

-Kaua'i has 6 county run campgrounds, 3 private run camps and 3 state run campsites.
+Kaua'i has 4 county run campgrounds, 2 private run camps and 3 state run campsites.
 Within some of those, there are more than one campground as well, such as Hanakoa camp on the way to Kalalau beach.
 Below we will list each of the main camps around the island with a bit of basic info.
 Feel free to contact us HERE for more info on campgrounds on Kauai.

 *All camping on Kauai requires advance permits and reservations.